 Susan Tolle, M.D., Chair, Oregon POLST Coalition

 Susan Tolle is the Director of the OHSU Center for Ethics in Health Care.
 She is also a professor of medicine, OHSU School of Medicine, and the Cornelia Hayes Stevens Endowed Chair in Health Care Ethics.
 She previously practiced as an Internal Medicine Physician at OHSU.
-Susan is also a founding member of the Oregon POLST Task Force and Chairs the Research Committee for the National POLST Paradigm.
+Susan is also a founding member of the Oregon POLST Task Force.

 Valerie M. Jimenez, B.S., Executive Director, Oregon POLST Program